Points On License: Driving Licence Points And DVLA Check Help

 - 3 points are added to your DVLA record within approximately two weeks

-- No court attendance is required for a standard fixed penalty acceptance
+- No court attendance is required for standard FPN acceptance

-Attending a speed awareness course instead means no points and no fine, but the course fee applies and it is only available to drivers who have not attended one in the previous three years.
+A speed awareness course is the better option where offered.
+No points, no fine on your record, but the course fee applies and it is only available to drivers who have not attended one in the previous three years.

 Where Do Points Show On Driving Licence UK?

-Points do not appear on the physical photocard driving licence in any form.
+Points do not appear on the physical photocard in any form.
 The card itself does not update when points are added.
-This surprises many drivers, particularly those who expect a physical record of their offences.
+This surprises almost every client I work with, particularly older drivers who remember the paper counterpart that used to carry endorsements.

-You can also download and print a summary of your driving record from the GOV.UK licence check page after completing your verification.
-This document is accepted as an official summary in most employment and hire contexts where a physical print is requested.
+You can also download and print a summary of your driving record after completing your verification.
+This printable summary is accepted in most employment and hire contexts where a physical document is requested.

 Driving licence endorsements are the formal records of motoring convictions attached to your DVLA file.
 Each endorsement consists of a two-letter offence code, the date of conviction, the number of points, and in the case of disqualification, the length of the ban.